particle-iot/docs/src/content/reference/device-os/firmware.md

 0000182000 [wiring] ERROR: recv error = 113
 ```

 These errors are documented in the [POSIX error codes](#posix-errors) list.
-From code, you can find this underlying error code value in the global variable `errno`.
+From code, you can find this underlying error code value in the global variable `errno` or using `getWriteError()`.

 ---
 {{note op="start" type="cellular"}}